 Center Director/Professor-in- Residence

-In response to evidence from these prior studies that substantial disparities in quality and outcomes of care exist and that system interventions can help reduce such disparities, Dr. Wells is now focusing on Community-Partnered Participatory Research, an approach to support equal partnership in all aspects of research with community agencies and members and academic partners, as applied to mental health disparities and efforts to improve behavioral health outcomes in under-resourced communities.
-This work was initially supported by the NIMH Partnered Research Center for Quality Care and the NIMH Community Partners in Care study, for which Dr. Wells has been the overall academic PI.
-This work continues through funding by NIMHD and PCORI as noted above.
-In addition, Dr. Wells is PI of a new PCORI Patient-Powered Research Network within the PCORnet clinical trial infrastructure.
-The project, Community and Patient Participatory Research Network (CPPRN), features Centers of Excellence in Los Angeles and New Orleans, integrating leaders from Community Partners in Care and the New Orleans REACH-NOLA and Mental Health Infrastructure and Training (MHIT) projects under Dr. Benjamin Springgate.
-The CPPRN also has a focus on use of community-partnered participatory research to engage ethnically and racially diverse under-resourced communities and clinical and socially vulnerable populations in comparative effectiveness research addressing their needs and preferences for care and outcomes.
+In response to evidence from these prior studies that substantial disparities in quality and outcomes of care exist and that system interventions can help reduce such disparities, Dr. Wells collaborated in applying Community-Partnered Participatory Research, an approach to support equal partnership in all aspects of research with community stakeholders, to address disparities in outcomes for depression.
+This work led to Witness for Wellness and the NIMH Community Partners in Care study, with long-term follow-up through funding by NIMHD and PCORI as noted above.
+In addition, Dr. Wells was PI of a PCORI Patient-Powered Research Network, the Community and Patient Participatory Research Network (CPPRN), with Centers of Excellence in Los Angeles and New Orleans.
+This integrated work from Community Partners in Care and the post-Katrina New Orleans REACH-NOLA and Mental Health Infrastructure and Training (MHIT) projects under Dr. Benjamin Springgate.
+This integration led to other collaborative efforts, including the Resilience against Depression Disparities (RADD) trial (Chung, PI) and Community Learning and Resilience Network (CLEARN) (Springgate, PI).

 Dr. Wells is actively involved in training clinicians in health services research and principles of community engagement.
 He is Associate Director of the National Clinician Scholars Program at UCLA for community partnered work, and teaches with academic and community partners a two-semester course in community engagement in health services research.